devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2026-01-05/assignment.md

 	Best number: 83160 (divisors 128)
 ```

+Note 83160 is not the biggest number with 128 divisors within the 100000 range, this is merely an artifact of the reporting.

 ## multi-threaded HTTP 1.0 server

 Implement multi-threaded HTTP 1.0 server (RFC 1945) with `GET` support for static plaintext files